YotaYota/notes/src/network/junos.md

 RJ45 on one end, either DB9 or USB (S is for serial) on the other.

 ### Fiber

+Fiber-Optic cables can transfer data faster and farther than copper cables.

+Can transfer light pulse ~100 km.

+Not susceptible to electro-magnetic interference.

+NW devices rarely comes with built-in fibre ports, but they come with empty slots for **SFPs** (small form-factor pluggable).
+SFPs comes in different varieties.
+More fragile than copper cables.

+- Transmission mode:
+    - Single mode (**yellow**): Longer distances, minimal loss (no edge bouncing; less energy loss).
+Stronger laser needs more energy.
+    - Multimode (**aqua**): Bigger core, multiple modes for light to travel, shorter distances.
+Desires less energy for laser.
+- Uses different types of connectors:
+    - SC: square connector
+    - LC: Lucent connector
+    - MPO: Multifiber push-on
+- Bandwith: From 1Gpbs to 800 Gpbs.
+- Color: Can indicate transmission mode.
+- Conditions of use: underground, water, etc.
+- Armoring

 **NEXT** Fiber Cables